xwgroupcityu/xwgroupcityu.github.io/_pages/home.md

 sitemap: false
 permalink: "/"
 ---
-### As of April 2026, Xuan Wang has left CityUHK and moved to [Shanghai Jiao Tong University](https://lcc.sjtu.edu.cn/En/Data/View/4595).
-He will no longer take new students in Hong Kong.

-We are the Atmospheric Chemistry and Physics Modeling Group at City University of Hong Kong.
-Our researches focus on chemical composition of the atmosphere and their impacts on air quality and climate change.
-The group uses global and regional models with observations to study the complex interactions between atmospheric chemistry, meteorology, human activities, biological processes, air pollution and climate.
+We are the Atmospheric Environment and Climate Modeling Group at Shanghai Jiao Tong University.
+We use numerical and AI models with field and satellite observations to study the complex interactions between human activities, biological processes, atmospheric chemical compositions, air pollution, and the climate.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >